expyriment/expyriment/documentation/sphinx/Testsuite.rst

 =====================

-The Expyriment test suite is a guided tool for testing your computer's abilities/performance.
-This includes timing accuracy of visual stimulus presentation, audio playback functionality, mouse functionality and serial port functionality/usage.
+The Expyriment test suite is a guided tool for testing your computer's abilities and performance.
+This includes timing accuracy of visual stimulus presentation, audio playback functionality, mouse functionality and serial/parallel port functionality.

 Eventually, all test results can be saved as a protocol, together with some information about the system.